 Good leaders have the ability to set a clear vision and inspire project team members to follow that vision.
 They have the ability to set goals, communicate them effectively and inspire people to successfully meet those goals.

 Many projects have failed due to poor communication amongst project team members or between the project manager and the team.
 Most projects demand multi-level communication with different stakeholders.
-A good project manager has an ability to communicate to stakeholders at different levels of hierarchy.
+A good project manager has the ability to communicate to stakeholders at different levels of hierarchy.
 Effective communication skills are, by far, one of the most important attributes project managers must possess as they interact with multiple stakeholders.